Gluten is the name for proteins found in wheat, barley, and rye. Gluten is also added to foods as a thickening agent or to provide texture and flavor.

 - Zucchini noodles topped with spaghetti sauce

-- Breakfast cereals made from corn or rice
+- Breakfast cereals made from corn or rice (but check for additives such as coloring)

 - Raw veggies with dips instead of crackers

-- Gluten free beer, red or white wine, or other liquors like vodka, gin, bourbon, and whiskey
+- Gluten-free beer, red or white wine, or other liquors like vodka, gin, bourbon, and whiskey

 - Gluten-free gravies that use cornstarch for thickening instead of flour